 Is your lawn covered in dead patches and you’re wondering what the cause of the problem could be?
 Browning grass is one of the first signs that there is something wrong, with the browned grass blades eventually dying off and failing to regrow, leading to sparse growth that looks terrible and is an open invitation for unwanted weeds and moss.
+View our article on choosing the best moss killer and out guide on strong weed killer.

 There can many reasons why your grass is dying in patches.
 Sometimes it’s down to poor lawn maintenance while other times it is completely out of your hands, so let’s take a closer look at some of the most common reasons why your grass is dying in patches: